dangminhduc/aws-solution-architecture-professional-note/README.md

   - Use the Advanced queries feature to centrally query your resource configuration and compliance data.
   - Use Amazon Athena to query the historical state of your resources.
 - IAM -> Organization activity can check last activities on all services in the organization
+- AWS Firewall Manager pre-quisites
+  - Account must be part of AWS Organization and have enabled all features
+  - Firewall Manager must be associate with the management account or associate with a member account that has the appropiate permission
+  - AWS Config for each member account
+  - (Optional) Enable RAM to centrally config Network Firewall or associate Route53 Resolver DNS Firewall rules across accounts and VPCs

 ## Others
 - Default retetion period of Kinesis DataStream is 24 hours, can be extended up to 365 days.